Our ‘always-on’ culture has only been made possible by shifting the norms in the way businesses are run and the way in which people work.

 Much less formalised work patterns have led to the creation of the so-called gig economy, a flexible ‘ad-hoc’ workforce model that has many advantages but by the same token has blurred the employer-employee relationship and what that represents in legal terms.

-So organisations have been left wondering: when is an employee not an employee or vice versa?
+So organisations have been left wondering: when is an employee not an employee?

 The legal issue has been tested at employment tribunal in a string of cases involving firms such as Addison Lee, Deliveroo and Uber.
 These have centred on the question of whether its workers are self-employed contractors or employees entitled to basic workplace benefits such as minimum wage or paid holiday.
 I suspect we have not seen the last of these cases.